 If students or parents should inquire about how MSU deals with safety and security issues, please refer them to the page for Health, Safety and Security in Study Abroad.

 For information on OSA's refund policy about individual withdrawals or program suspensions for reasons of health or safety, visit OSA Refund Policies and Safety & Security Considerations.

 If you need clarification regarding MSU's general policies or useful MSU safety and security information (related to on-campus needs), access MSU Safety and Security.
-At this site, you can link to:
+At this page, you can follow the link to the annual report which contains links to:

 Please note that under the University Policy on Sexual Harassment, you have an obligation to process all sexual harassment complaints.
 Occasionally, an informal resolution of a complaint may be appropriate.
 Before seeking to resolve a complaint informally, however, you should be confident that the complainant is willing to proceed in this fashion.
 See the section on responding to allegations of sexual harassment for more information.

 In the event a U.S. State Department warden message, worldwide caution or travel alert is issued for a country on your itinerary, OSA will share this information by email to all program leaders and students, but because student attention to email while abroad may be limited, please ensure you relay any applicable information to all participants.
 In the rare circumstance that a Travel Warning is issued for a country on your program itinerary, OSA's Travel Warning policies will be followed.